NetApp/trident/README.md

   backend.
 If omitted, it defaults to "trident".
 * `-volume_size`: The size of the volume provisioned by launcher in GB.
 If omitted, it defaults to 1GB.
-* `pvc_name`: The name of the PVC created by launcher.
+* `-pvc_name`: The name of the PVC created by launcher.
 If omitted, it defaults to "trident".
-* `pv_name`: The name of the PV created by launcher.
+* `-pv_name`: The name of the PV created by launcher.
 If omitted, it defaults to "trident".
 * `-trident_timeout`: The number of seconds to wait before the launcher times out on a Trident connection.
 If omitted, it defaults to 10 seconds.